Bartella: Industry

 Bartella was known in Nineveh to have some of the best goldsmiths.
 Tahini is one of the main food products in the town.
 Weddings and festivals also inspire various craftsmanship in the town.

-Wedding tradition
+Culture

 Every Sunday or festival day (holy feast days) between the engagement and the marriage, the groom's mother hosts the women and girls in her home, where they prepare trays of treats including seeds, sweets and dried fruit.
 The plates are covered with colorful fabric and taken to the bride's home to be presented to her.
 A few days prior to the wedding, the wall above the front of door of the couple's future home is painted with beautiful colors and decorated with various flowers.
 The walls of the couple's room are newly painted as well, since they typically became darkened with smoke from the indoor fires used for heat in the winter.
 Christian symbols were also painted on the walls to protect from bad spirits.